nabbisen/apimock-rs/docs/README.md

   <img src=".assets/logo.png">
 </div>

 A developer-friendly, robust and functional HTTP mock server built in Rust.

-While this is a CLI tool, a featherlight GUI wrapper named [API mokka](https://github.com/apimokka/apimokka) is also available.
+While this is a CLI tool, a featherlight GUI wrapper named [API mokka](https://github.com/apimokka/apimokka) will be also available. (development in progress)

 ### Who is this for?